CHRND

 Acetylcholine receptor subunit delta is a protein that in humans is encoded by the CHRND gene.

 Function

 The acetylcholine receptor of muscle has 5 subunits of 4 different types: 2 alpha and 1 each of beta, gamma and delta subunits.
 After acetylcholine binding, the receptor undergoes an extensive conformation change that affects all subunits and leads to opening of an ion-conducting channel across the plasma membrane.

 Interactions

 CHRND has been shown to interact with Cholinergic receptor, nicotinic, alpha 1.

+Clinical significance

+Mutations in CHRND are known to cause the following conditions: